People Share Their Opinions On Dog Breeds That Should Have Never Existed

 The whole breed is prone to a wide range of illnesses.

 When discussing dog breeds that may cause health issues, it’s essential to understand the psychological concept of cognitive dissonance.
 Cognitive dissonance occurs when individuals hold conflicting beliefs or attitudes, which can lead to discomfort and a desire to rationalize their views.
 For example, a dog lover might adore certain breeds but simultaneously recognize that these breeds are prone to severe health problems due to breeding practices.
-Research by Dr. Leon Festinger, the psychologist who first introduced cognitive dissonance theory, suggests that people often resolve this dissonance by downplaying the negative aspects or emphasizing the positive traits of these breeds.
+People often resolve this dissonance by downplaying the negative aspects or emphasizing the positive traits of these breeds.
 This behavior illustrates how emotional attachments can sometimes cloud objective judgment, leading individuals to defend breeding choices that may not prioritize animal welfare.

 Addressing this dissonance involves fostering awareness and promoting education about responsible breeding practices, enabling dog lovers to make informed decisions while still cherishing their beloved pets.

 Finally, a significant psychological aspect of this conversation is the concept of post-traumatic growth, particularly in relation to pet loss.
 Owners who have experienced the struggle of a pet’s health issues may develop a heightened awareness of animal welfare and become advocates for change.
-Research published in the Journal of Loss and Trauma shows that individuals can find new meaning and purpose in their experiences of grief through advocacy work.
 This transformative process can inspire others to reconsider their choices regarding dog breeds and breeding practices, leading to broader societal change.

 Encouraging individuals who have lost pets to channel their grief into positive action can be an empowering strategy.
 Support groups that focus on advocacy and education can help former pet owners turn their experiences into a force for promoting better practices in dog breeding and ownership.